Quality Assurance Agency for Higher Education

-The Quality Assurance Agency for Higher Education (QAA) is the independent body that checks on standards and quality in UK higher education.
-It conducts quality assessment reviews, develops reference points and guidance for providers, and conducts or commissions research on relevant issues.
+The Quality Assurance Agency for Higher Education (usually referred to simply as the Quality Assurance Agency or QAA) is the independent expert quality body for the United Kingdom's higher education sector.
+Its mandate is to maintain and enhance the quality of teaching and learning in tertiary education within the United Kingdom and internationally.
+The QAA conducts quality assessment reviews, develops reference points and guidance for providers, and undertakes or commissions research on relevant issues.